maxice8/kubernetes/README.md

 1. A namespace called syncthing
 2. Persistent Volume Claims to store syncthing configuration and data via local-storage
 3. A Tailscale sidecar setup:
-   a.
-A secret called tailscale-auth holding your authentication key
+   - A secret called tailscale-auth holding your authentication key
-   b.
-A serviceaccount that will modify this tailscale-auth to store data alongside the authentication key
+   - A serviceaccount that will modify this tailscale-auth to store data alongside the authentication key
-   c.
-RBAC policies to allow the tailscale serviceaccount to edit the tailscale-auth secret
+   - RBAC policies to allow the tailscale serviceaccount to edit the tailscale-auth secret
-   d.
-A configMap to serve the Syncthing WebUI (:8384) on `syncthing.<TAILNET_NAME>.ts.net` with a valid tailscale certificate
+   - A configMap to serve the Syncthing WebUI (:8384) on `syncthing.<TAILNET_NAME>.ts.net` with a valid tailscale certificate
 4. A deployment using a pod with syncthing and the tailscale sidecar

 ```sh